 Actin released into extracellular space during wounding can become toxic in the bloodstream.
 The actin scavenging system involves gelsolin breaking down F-actin so that it can be cleared, preventing actin toxicity.
-However, another protein common in wounds, Flightless I, is thought to interfere with the scavenging system.
+However, another protein commonly found in wounds, Flightless I, is thought to interfere with the scavenging system.

 We are developing mathematical models for the delivery of antimicrobials, using agent-based and continuum mechanical approaches.